Language: German English French

 • Planting: nothing specific

-add Camponotus sp. was added to the shopping cart.
+add Camponotus sansabeanus was added to the shopping cart.

-error Camponotus sp. could not be added to the shopping cart.
+error Camponotus sansabeanus could not be added to the shopping cart.

 Camponotus sp.
 "South America"